gusjengis/hyprfocus/README.md

 hyprland.conf
 ```
-exec-once = hyprfocusd
+exec-once = hyprlogd
 ```
-Add the hyprfocusd daemon to the AUTOSTART section of your hyprland config, otherwise no data will be collected and this is useless.
+Add the hyprlogd daemon to the AUTOSTART section of your hyprland config, otherwise no data will be collected and this is useless.

 hypridle.conf
 ```
 listener {
     timeout = 180
-    on-timeout = hyprfocus --idle
+    on-timeout = hyprlog --idle
-    on-resume = hyprfocus --resume
+    on-resume = hyprlog --resume
 }
 ```
-Accurate focus data requires that hyprfocus is informed of idle events.
+Accurate focus data requires that hyprlog is informed of idle events.
 Above is an example of how to set that up using hypridle